autonomys/sloth256-189/README.md

-Code path is selected at compile time in `build.rs`, which detects ADX extension availability, and adds `assembly.S` or `win64/mod256-189-x86_64.asm` to build sequence depending on whether or not one uses non-Microsoft or Microsoft compiler.
+Code path is selected at compile time in `build.rs`, which detects ADX extension availability, and adds `assembly.S` or `win64/mod256-189-x86_64.asm` to build sequence depending on whether or not one uses a non-Microsoft or Microsoft compiler.
 In former case the `assembly.S` makes the choice among `coff` (used by MinGW), `elf` (used by Linux, *BSD, Solaris) or `mach-o` (used by MacOS) executable formats.
 The ADX detection can be suppressed with `--features portable` at cargo